arachid1/soundofnavi/trainers/README.md

 - utilities for train file: main/models/conv/modules/main, which contains the following that we will learn more about:

 a) helpers.py: most of the functions called inside train$.py, like load_audios, will be called from there

 b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere in a synchronized manner.

+- files! train3 has an extra 'validation_only' parameters which, if set to true, print the validation results by loading our **best model** from July/August 2020.
+You can also find all its training details inside best_model_cache(2360)/ at the root of the repo, including report.txt, tns.txt, its log 2360.out file, the saved models, some spectrograms...

 # Now...

 In local_gc_exe.sh, you have indicated the appropriate trainer for the mode (i.e., folder/task) you want to work on, a training file and other important elements.
 Let's take a look inside your training file.

 The following is an important section that you shouldn't have to modify for the most part.
 Its main objective is to creates a parent folder for file cache.
 Be aware that it deletes any prior cache folder that corresponds to that file, so for example, running local_gc_exec.sh for train2356 will delete any exisiting cache/pneumonia/train2356 folder and initialize a new one.
 It also seeds our libraries, defines training mode, etc.

 ```
 def launch_job(datasets, model, spec_aug_params, audio_aug_params, parse_function):
+    # parameters:
+    # dictionary:  datasets to use,
+    # model:  imported from modules/models.py,
+    # augmentation parameters:  (No augmentation if empty list is passed),
+    # parse function:  (inside modules/parsers) used to create tf.dataset object in create_tf_dataset
     initialize_job()
     train_model(datasets, model, spec_aug_params, audio_aug_params, parse_function)